icecube/FIRESONG/paper/paper.md

 Code is tailored for muon neutrinos, but can trivially be adapted by a user to include all flavors.

+# Usage

+Give a brief description on how to use Firesong.

 # Statement of Need